Sisters of Wellber: Characters

 A highly mobile and unusually well-armed tankette with an advanced A.I.
 Serving as a transportation vehicle in lieu of a horse for Rita, Cyrano refuses to let commoners such as Tina mount him.
 He also serves as an advisor for Rita.
 He is a little overprotective to Rita as well as a bit expressive, but he's devoutly loyal to her.
 Cyrano is equipped with two shield-like amovible panels, a small sub-cannon and a powerful main cannon, which renders him asleep after its use.

-He appears to be named after Cyrano de Bergerac, who was a 17th-century French dramatist, and was portrayed in an eponymously named play by Edmond Rostand.
-In the play, he not only a writer, but also France's greatest swordsman.
-However, he is unable to woo the beautiful Roxanne because of insecurity regarding his large nose, and so he vicariously woos her with his writing, but through another suitor.